hauptem/F5-SSL-Orchestrator-Tools/SSLO-Extension-Installer/README.md

 This was built for 'closed network' organizations that cannot use Kevin's GitHub-dependent installers.
 Single self-contained script with no runtime network dependencies and full extension uninstall support.
 The blocking-page-html was kept separate for ease of editing.
 The only change I have made to Kevin's extensions was to change "F5-Advanced-Blocking-Pages" to simply "Blocking_Page" so the name would not be truncated in the SSLO GUI.
 No functional changes were made to Kevin's code.

+Note: If you install any of Kevin's extensions and then run F5's 'sslofix' script you will be locked in an "MCP Desync" state.
+If you run sslofix in diagnostic mode with SSLO service extensions installed it will always report duplicate blocks.
+This is because Kevin's current extension technique is to repurpose the "F5 Tenant Restrictions" service within SSLO.
+My uninstaller can assist with getting out of that "MCP Desync" condition for the two extensions currently supported.

 ## Currently Supported Extensions

 | Extension | Description |